fcbogle/LR-QA-Microservice/README.md

 <h2> Purpose </h2>
 <p>The purpose of this project is to
-define the design of a little project to explore the use of Microservices </p>
+define the design of a MSIS business application based on Microservices Software Engineering design patterns </p>